Pictogrammers/MaterialDesignLight/.github/ISSUE_TEMPLATE/1_icon_request.md

----
-name: Request an Icon 💡
+name: Request a New Icon 💡
-about: Request an icon for the team to add
+description: Request a new icon to be added.
-title: ''
-labels: Icon Request
+labels: [Icon Request]

----

-I have:
+body:
+  - type: checkboxes
+    id: acknowledgements
+    attributes:
+      label: "Before submitting a new icon request, please confirm the following:"
+      options:

-- [ ] [Searched all issues](https://github.com/Templarian/MaterialDesignLight/issues) to make sure there isn't a request for this icon.
+        - label: I have [searched all issues](https://github.com/Templarian/MaterialDesignLight/issues) to make sure there isn't a request for this icon.
+          required: true
+        - label: I have [searched the current library](https://pictogrammers.com/library/mdil) to make sure the icon doesn't already exist.
+          required: true
-- [ ] Only requested a single icon (or a few near-identical ones) in this issue.
+        - label: I only intend to request a single icon (or a few near-identical ones) in this issue.

-## Usage
+          required: true
+  - type: textarea
+    id: usage
+    attributes:
+      label: What would you use this icon for?

-Provide some context of how your icon could be used.
+      description: Please provide some context of how this new icon could be used.

-## Examples
+    validations:
+      required: true
+  - type: textarea
+    id: examples
+    attributes:

-Include any example images so we know what the icon should look like.
+      label: Give us an example of what this icon might look like.
+      description: Please upload or provide links to images that exemplify this request.
+This gives us a better understanding of what you are requesting.
+    validations:
+      required: true